-Supplementary Test Sessions may be held, primarily to accommodate families moving into the area.
+Supplementary testing sessions will be held where sufficient evidence has been provided to Warwickshire Admissions to show the child had a fixed prior engagement, suffered an unforeseen circumstance (such as being unwell on the original test date allocated) or the family moved house by the extended deadline of 31st December.
 Sessions will also be arranged for parents/carers registering for the test after offer day and parents/carers are asked to contact Warwickshire Admissions or The Grammar Schools in Birmingham in these circumstances.